vidhi-sys/Machine-Learning-Journey/README.md

-# Machine Learning Mastery Repository
+# Machine Learning Odyssey

-Welcome to the Machine Learning Mastery repository.
+Welcome to the Machine Learning repository.
 This project serves as a comprehensive resource for learning and implementing fundamental machine learning algorithms.
 It is designed to provide a clear, structured path from basic concepts to more advanced techniques through practical, well-documented code examples.

 ## Value Proposition